XiangtaoZheng/GID-MTL/README.md

 The image is cropped from GID datasets [1] and set to a size of 224×224 pixels.
 The categories of the scene are the same as the categories of pixel-level annotations, except that pixel-level annotations further contain an undefined category.

-GID-MTL5 contains five land-cover categories.
-GID-MTL15 contains fifteen land-cover categories.
-The contained categories, the number of images per category, and some sample images of GID-MTL5 are shown in Fig.1.
-The same information for GID-MTL15 is shown in Fig. 2.
+PSC5 contains five land-cover categories.
+PSC15 contains 15n land-cover categories.
+The contained categories, the number of images per category, and some sample images of PSC5 are shown in Fig.1.
+The same information for PSC15 is shown in Fig. 2.

  *****

  ![fig1]( https://github.com/cheer00/GID-MTL/blob/master/fig1.png)
- Fig.1 Sample images of GID-MTL5.
+ Fig.1 Sample images of PSC5.
 Each group displays an image corresponding to a scene category, and the corresponding segmentation map.
 The annotations below list the category, the number of scene images contained in the category, and the color of the pixel-level label.

 *****

 ![fig2]( https://github.com/cheer00/GID-MTL/blob/master/fig2.png)
- Fig.2 Sample images of GID-MTL15.
+ Fig.2 Sample images of PSC15.